-This example demonstrates the deployment of a Service that is wrapped with the SingletonService decorater to be a cluster wide singleton service.
+This example demonstrates the deployment of a Service that is wrapped with the SingletonService decorator and used as a cluster-wide singleton service.
+The service activates a scheduled timer, which is started only once in the cluster.

-The example is composed of 2 maven projects with a shared parent.
+The example is composed of a Maven subproject and a parent project.
 The projects are as follows:

-service: This project contains the Service and the EJB code to instantiate, start and access the service
+service: This subproject contains the Service and the EJB code to instantiate, start, and access the service.

 The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 6.1 or later.